In Pandemic Downturn, Canada's Drive For Guaranteed Basic Income Picks Up Speed

 As for the criticism, the potential negative effects on labor are often overstated, according to the World Bank.
 The bank's 2020 report on the issue states that any changes can be rather positive when "recipients use them to invest in family livelihoods or in their children's human capital."

-Prime Minister Trudeau, who had been pressured to mention basic income in his Sept.
+Trudeau, who had been pressured to mention basic income in his Sept.
 23 speech laying out the government's agenda, instead said other changes would be coming.

 François Delorme, an economics professor at the University of Sherbrooke, told The New York Times that it was unsurprising that Trudeau did not introduce the policy that day.
 According to Delorme, the plan would involve the elimination of 38 current programs, a move that would require support from provinces across the country, a complex feat.